New documentary footage reveals Pence reacting to a resolution calling for him to invoke 25th amendment to remove Trump from power - KTVZ

 The documentary film crew subpoenaed by the January 6 committee interviewed former Vice President Mike Pence on January 12, 2021, a day before the House of Representatives voted to impeach then-President Donald Trump for inciting the Capitol riot.

-In a clip of the documentary from filmmaker Alex Holder, which was obtained by CNN, Pence is shown an email by a member of his staff that includes the draft House resolution demanding that Pence invoke the 25th Amendment to remove Trump from power.
+In a clip of the documentary from filmmaker Alex Holder, which was obtained by CNN, Pence is shown an email by a member of his staff that includes the draft House resolution demanding that Pence invoke the 25th Amendment to remove Trump from power, according to the documentary.

 Pence tells his aide, “Yeah, excellent” as he is handed the phone with the email.
 He then offers a pained smirk and asks the aide to “tell Zach to print me off a hard copy for the trip home.”
 Pence then collects himself for the rest of the interview.

-Note: This story has been updated to include the letter Pence sent to Speaker Pelosi declining to invoke the 25th Amendment.